Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 38 - Build Your First Defi (Decentralised Finance) DApp - DBANK/38.01 What You'll Build - DBANK (Inspired by Compound)/README.md

 ## Our First Project: Earning Interest on Token Balances

 For our first project, we will write code to earn interest on a token balance using Motoko.

+## What is Motoko?

+Motoko is not related to "Ghost in the Shell."
+Instead, it is a programming language designed and created by the Dfinity team, led by Andreas Rossberg, one of the original co-creators of WebAssembly.

+Motoko is a modern, general-purpose programming language specifically designed for creating Internet Computer smart contracts.

+As we start using Motoko, you will notice many similarities to other programming languages you might already know, such as JavaScript, Swift, TypeScript, C, or Java.

+As we build more applications using Motoko, you will find it easy to switch from whichever programming language you have learned before.